frederic-perez/AmE-dictionary/data/idioms.md

 __pushing up (the) daisies__ Dead and buried.
 (Usually in the future tense.) _I’ll be pushing up daisies before this problem is solved._ _If you talk to me like that again, you’ll be pushing up the daisies._
 __pushing up the daisies__ Dead and buried.
 __put (one’s) back up__ [:scroll: This idiom refers to the way cats arch their backs when they are angry.]
 To be or become angry, hostile, defensive, defiant, or irritable, or to instill such a feeling in someone else. _John put his back up when his parents brought up the subject of college._ _Election season always puts my dad’s back up._
+__put (one’s) finger on (something)__ :three::hammer:
 __put (one’s) foot in (one’s) mouth__ :two: To unintentionally say something foolish, tactless, or offensive.
 __put (one’s) hands together (for someone or something)__ To applaud (someone or something); to clap (for someone or something). _Ladies and gentlemen, please put your hands together for our next comedian this evening!_
+__put (one’s) heart and soul into (something)__ To do something with the utmost of one’s energy, enthusiasm, and determination. _We’ve put our hearts and souls into developing a truly revolutionary way of staying in touch with loved ones._
 __put (one’s) money where (one’s) mouth is__ :three::hammer:
 __put (one) on hold__
+__put (oneself) in (someone’s) shoes__
 __put (or set) the record straight__ To make things clear, to explain something.
 __put (someone or something) to bed__ __1__ To help someone, typically a child, prepare for and get into bed at night. _I’ll give you a call after I put the kids to bed._ __2__ To complete something or some initial preparatory phase. _I thought you’d put the proofreading for that edition to bed weeks ago!_ __3__ To stop discussing, thinking about, or focusing on something. _OK, I think we have to agree to disagree.
 Let’s just put the issue to bed and stop arguing._
 __put (someone or something) to the test__
 __put (something) on hold__
-__put (something) on the back burner__ :dart: To establish something as being a low priority; to give something less or little thought or attention; to postpone, suspend, or hold off on doing something. _It has put the needs of farmers on the back burner in favor of its own interests._
+__put (something) on the back burner__ :two::dart: To establish something as being a low priority; to give something less or little thought or attention; to postpone, suspend, or hold off on doing something. _It has put the needs of farmers on the back burner in favor of its own interests._
 __put a foot on my mouth__
 __put a gun to (someone’s) head__ To force someone to do something he or she does not want to do, especially by the use of threats or intimidation (not necessarily with an actual gun).
+__put back__ __2__ To stall, delay, or postpone something until a later time or date.
+In this usage, a noun or pronoun can be used between “put” and “back.” _They decided to put back the release date of their war film as a sign of respect to the victims of the attack._
 __put food on the table__ To earn enough money to provide the basic necessities for oneself and (often) one’s family. _With my hours at work being cut so dramatically, I just don’t know how I’ll be able to put food on the table._
 __put in (one’) two cents’ worth__ To share one’s opinion or point of view for whatever it may be worth, generally when it is unasked for. _I find Jeff’s husband a bit trying at times.
 He always insists on putting in his two cents’ worth whether we want his opinion or not!_
 __put in a good word for someone__